WhySeeYC/CFGGroupProject_copy/README.md

 - `Presentation Graphics/` folder contains the material for assessment day.
 The snapshot of code were captured with [Polacode](https://marketplace.visualstudio.com/items?itemName=pnp.polacode) extension in vs code.
 (Note that this is only in local machine because we want to keep the repo simply contains code)

+## Contributors
+Aisling, Jessika, Layla, Onyeoma, Sophie, YC
+Many thanks to this group of amazing girls making this project come to life.
+Many thanks to Aviva sponsoring our trainings.